Appointments Available – Call Today (785) 228 0500

 How to Eat

-Do Not: Eat or drink anything the morning of your surgery or for at least eight hours before.
+Do NOT: Eat or drink anything the morning of your surgery or for at least eight hours before.
 You can take your medication with a small amount of water.
 Avoid using straws or tobacco until 72 hrs after recovery, as straws can cause a painful condition called “dry socket.”

 Do: Stock up on soft, easy-to-eat foods like ice cream, applesauce, soup, yogurt, mashed potatoes, milkshakes, smoothies, and oatmeal.
 After surgery, start with clear liquids and gradually move to soft foods after 3 days.